dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-Hi guys!
+Hello guys!

-refer to TITLE
+My name is Jürgen, I am a full time Drupal developer at Fenomen web agency.
+I have about three and a half years of experience with Drupal professionally, but unfortunately at the same time I don't have any previous experience sharing my knowledge and opinions in front of an audience.

-but, before we start with the actual presentation let us first introduce ourselves.
+However I still beileve that overcoming the struggle is still worth it to share my know how with like minded people.

----
+ which is a bummer, because I

-SWITCH SLIDE #2
+beileve that I have accumulated some knowledge working with Drupal

----
+really would like to share

-My name is Jürgen, I am a full time Drupal developer in Fenomen web agency.
-I have about three and a half years of experience with Drupal professionally.
+my know how and opinions with like-minded people about Drupal.

 My Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.
 Also, this is my